ad-freiburg/whitespace-correction/README.md

 > - port (int, required)
 > - timeout (float, optional, by default timeout is set to 10 seconds)
 > - models (list of str, optional, by default all models will be served)
+> - precision (str, optional, by default precision is set to fp32)
 >
 > See [configs/server.json](configs/server.json) for an exemplary server configuration file